u-keisuke/ga_reversi/README.md

 # GA-Reversi
 This is a program to simulate the optimization of evaluation function on Reversi game (known as 'Othello' in Japan) with GA algorithm.
-(This program is coded for my class.)
+(This program was coded for my class.)

 ## Requirement
 * numpy